Translation quiver varieties

 Translation quivers appeared originally in Auslander-Reiten theory \rdt (see also \cite{ringel_tame,happel_triangulated,auslander_representation}).
 Our translation quivers correspond to stable translation quivers and our partial translation quivers correspond to translation quivers in \AR theory.
-More precisely, one considers a pair $(\Ga,\ta)$ as above such that, for any $i\in\Ga_0$ and $j\in\Ga'_0$, the number of arrows $i\to j$ is equal to the number of arrows $\ta j\to i$.
+More precisely, one considers a quiver $\Ga$, a subset $\Ga'_0\sbs\Ga_0$ and an injective map $\ta:\Ga'_0\to\Ga_0$ such that, for any $i\in\Ga_0$ and $j\in\Ga'_0$, the number of arrows $i\to j$ is equal to the number of arrows $\ta j\to i$.
 This means that we can construct an injective map $\si:\Ga''_1\to\Ga_1$ satisfying the above property.
 In \rdt one also requires $\Ga$ to have no loops and no multiple arrows.
 This implies that $\si$ is uniquely determined by the map \ta.

 \begin{example}[McKay quiver] The following example of a translation quiver structure on a McKay quiver appears in \cite{auslander_rational} (see also \cite[5.6.4]{ginzburg_lecturesa}).
-Let $G\sbs\SL_2(\bC)$ be a finite subgroup and $V=\bC^2$ be the corresponding $G$-representation.
-Define the McKay quiver $\Ga$ of the representation $V$ to have vertices corresponding to isomorphism classes of irreducible $G$-representations.
+Let $G\sbs\GL_2(\bC)$ be a finite subgroup and $V=\bC^2$ be the corresponding $G$-representation.
+Define the McKay quiver $\Ga$ of the representation ~$V$ to have vertices corresponding to isomorphism classes of irreducible $G$-representations.
 For any $L,M\in\Ga_0$, define the number of arrows from $L$ to $M$ to be the dimension of $\Hom_G(L,V\ts M)$.
 Define the translation map

 where $\La^2V$ is the wedge product of $V$ and is a $1$-dimensional $G$-representation.
 Note that the projection $V\ts V\to\La^2V$ induces an isomorphism $V\iso V\dual\ts\La^2V$.
 Therefore, for any $L,M\in\Ga_0$, we have